michaelmagee/magee-MS1/README.md

 ## Credits
-- Example MD content ideas reviewed from AJGreaves
+- Example readme.MD content ideas reviewed from AJGreaves and Haley Schafer
 - Organizational and planning support from Mentor Brian M.
 - Fixed Sticky header and footer from getbootstrap doc
 - Attempted color inspiration from color.adobe.com